schaubce/dms-spring-2020/Frog Tutorial.md

 1. Choose your background and add Frog to the game

-   - Search for grass and add the `setBackdropURL` code to the right side
+   - Search for flappy and add the `setBackdropURL` code to the right side
    - Search for frog and copy/paste the code to the right
    - Click back right next to where you typed in frog to get back to all the options